 15. Ultimate Chocolate Martini

 You don’t have to wait until Happy Hour to enjoy this creamy mocktail.

-Made with Chocolate Whey Shakeology, avocado, cocoa powder, and a few other healthy ingredients, this “martini” is healthy enough to enjoy for breakfast!
+Made with Chocolate Shakeology, avocado, cocoa powder, and a few other healthy ingredients, this “martini” is healthy enough to enjoy for breakfast!